 Limit Your Credit Card Purchases

 Your credit cards should only be used when you can pay the amount off each month in full or in real times of need where you have a plan to pay it back.
+If you have multiple cards, consider a credit card consolidation loan.
 The credit card accounts are a line of credit that you could use for emergency situations and also for protecting your bank savings account by using the credit cards for a small expense with the credit card payments on your monthly budget.

 Choose Cash Instead of Credit for Your Purchases